The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsection{Trap geometries.
 Nonlinear traps}

-One of the major concerns for scientists was the design of ion traps with considerably reduced dimensions, required by applications such as optical clocks \cite{Pyka14, Kel19, Dele18}.
-Downsizing trap dimensions comes at the expense of some unwanted drawbacks, such as increased sensitivity to trap design imperfections or the occurrence of stray potentials \cite{Champ01}.
+One of the major concerns for scientists lies in the design of ion traps with considerably reduced dimensions, required by applications such as optical clocks \cite{Koz18, Kel19, Pyka14, Dele18}.
+Downsizing the trap dimensions comes at the expense of some unwanted drawbacks, such as increased sensitivity to trap design imperfections or the occurrence of stray potentials \cite{Champ01}.
 An experiment focused on levitating single ions in a novel RF QIT with spherical shape is described in \cite{Nosh14}.
-By optimizing the spherical ion trap (SIT) geometry, nonlinearity is sensibly reduced by eliminating the electric octupole moment.
+By optimizing the spherical ion trap (SIT) geometry, nonlinearity is sensibly reduced by eliminating the electric octopole moment.

-A novel miniature Paul ion trap design is reported in \cite{Kassa17} that exhibits an integrated optical fibre cavity.
+Ref. \cite{Kassa17} reports on a novel miniature Paul ion trap design that exhibits an integrated optical fibre cavity.
 Optimal coupling of the ions to the cavity mode is achieved by moving the ion with respect to the cavity mode.
-The trap features a novel design that includes extra electrodes on which additional RF voltages are applied to fully control the pseudopotential minimum in three dimensions.
-This method lifts the need to use 3D translation stages for moving the fibre cavity with respect to the ion and achieves high integrability, mechanical rigidity and scalability.
+The trap features a novel design that includes extra electrodes to which additional RF voltages are applied, in order to fully control the pseudopotential minimum in three dimensions.
+This method lifts the need to use 3D translation stages for moving the fibre cavity with respect to the ion and achieves high integrability, mechanical rigidity, and scalability.
 As it does not rely on modifying the capacitive load of the trap, the method leads to precise control of the pseudopotential minimum \cite{Kassa17}.

+Cavity quantum electrodynamics relies on achieving a firm coupling between an atom and an electromagnetic resonator, a requirement that is very difficult to fulfill in experiments.
+Ref. \cite{Taka20} reports on strong coupling between a single $^{40}$Ca$^+$ ion and an optical cavity, that exceeds both atomic and cavity decay rates.
+The ion-cavity coupling strength is precisely characterized by means of cavity assisted Raman spectroscopy.